-I love a Miscellany Monday, since I’m such a rambler when I speak.
-After a weekend, there’s always some goodies to share with you!
+I love a Miscellany Monday since I’m such a rambler when I speak.
+After a weekend, there are always some goodies to share with you!

 3. It seemed fitting to do something special for my Air Force anniversary tomorrow night for dinner.
 What would be more appropriate than The Airplane Restaurant?!
 We’ve eaten there before, and it’s pretty awesome.
 You get to eat inside of a KC-97 tanker that has booths on either side of the center aisle.
 The cockpit is open for pictures, which we took when we went with Trinnie + family last time.
 Good times!

-4. When you join the AF, you don’t automatically become versed in plane identification.
+4. When you join the AF, you don’t automatically become versed in-plane identification.
 They don’t teach you that at BMT.
 I can’t look at a plane and tell you what it is, aside from the one flown in my squadron.
-Just sayin.’
+Just saying.’

 5. This weekend felt long on one hand, but very unproductive on the other.
 Haley and I did Mandt training on Saturday morning, which is restraint training in a school setting.
 We got out early, but the majority of my afternoon was spent napping and moping.
 Sunday I woke up early, but then went back to bed and had a late start, so I really only got my Sunday chores done.
 DH was convinced I’d cleaned though when he came back late last night. 🙂 Sure darling, of course, I cleaned!